 Peterbald is one of the most expensive cat breeds in the world.
 It was developed by crossing the Oriental Shorthair and the Donskoy.
 They have a slim and muscular body with large ears and a long whipping tail.
 The legs are long and strong and there are wrinkles all over the skin which is thick and dense.
 Infants born with hair will shed all of their hair as they mature.

 The Peterbald makes a good family cat.
-Like other hairless cats, they need protection from things that can harm the skin and regular bathing.
+Like other hairless cats, they need regular bathing and protection from things that can harm their skin.

 Minskin sometimes confused with a Bambino is a breed developed from a cross between the Munchkin and the Sphynx like the Bambino cat.
 The difference between a Minskin and a Bambino is very difficult to tell.
 The coat of Minskin may have fur in the extremities.
 It has a short body with short legs, large ears and big, round eyes.
 The coat is thinly dispersed with velvety texture around face and legs.
 The Minskin comes in all colours and cat-markings.
-Like all other hairless cats, these cats need to be protected from sunlight.
+These cats prefer shades and should not be let out in the sun for a long time.

 Dwelf is a hairless breed that originated in the US.
 The breed is derived from the Sphynx, American Curl and the Munchkin.
 Like Minskin, Dwelf has a short physique and weighs much less compared to other hairless cat breeds.

 The name Dwelf is given for having elf-like features and a dwarf-like stature.
 The cat has many features similar to the Sphynx such as suede textured skin and big almond-shaped eyes.
 The front legs are shorter compared to the hind legs.
 It also requires frequent bathing to wash out all the oils accumulating on the skin.